 It depends on the configuration of your ConSol CM system if a ticket is called ticket within your system.
 Tickets might be called ticket, case, call, task, or similar in your Web Client.
+Each queue can have its own term to refer to tickets.
 In this manual, tickets will always be called tickets for your convenience.